-Computershare Investor Services Inc. ("Computershare") acts as the registrar and transfer agent for the common shares of the Corporation at its offices in Vancouver and Toronto.
+Computershare Investor Services Inc. acts as the registrar and transfer agent for the Common Shares of the Corporation at its offices in Vancouver and Toronto.
 Computershare is located at: 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, V6C 3B9; and 100 University Avenue, 11th Floor, Toronto, Ontario, M5J 2Y1.

-Material contracts
+Material Contracts

-Other than as disclosed in this AIF, there were no other contracts, other than those entered into in the ordinary course of business, that were material to the Corporation and that were entered into between January 1, 2019 (being the commencement of the Corporation's most recently completed financial year) and up to the date of this AIF or that were entered into prior to January 1, 2019 and still in effect as of date of the AIF.
+Other than as disclosed in this AIF, there were no other contracts, other than those entered into in the ordinary course of business, that were material to the Corporation and that were entered into between January 1, 2020 (being the commencement of the Corporation's most recently completed financial year) and up to the date of this AIF or that were entered into prior to January 1, 2020 and still in effect as of date of this AIF.

-Names and interests of experts
+Names and Interests of Experts